-11.4 The risk will be minimal when the system's temperature factor exceeds the calculated or critical temperature factors (f{CRsi}) for the relevant building type.
-Where the temperature factors in Table 2 are less than the critical temperature factors (f{CRsi}) for the relevant building type, there is a risk of surface condensation forming.
-However, limited intermittent condensation, appearing initially on the diffuser, should not be detrimental to the system.
+11.4 The condensation risk will be minimal when the systems' temperature factor exceeds the calculated or critical temperature factors ( $f{CRsi}$ ) for the relevant building type.
+Where the temperature factors in Table 4 are less than the critical temperature factors ( $f{CRsi}$ ) for the relevant building type, there is a risk of surface condensation forming.
+However, limited intermittent condensation, appearing initially on the diffuser, should not be detrimental to the systems.
 By way of comparison, temperature factors for typical PVC-U windows are between 0.50 and 0.65.